oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 A property or operation response that is of complex type is represented as a [complex value](#ComplexValue).
-If the value is `null`, the JSON object consists of name/value pairs for the `@context` and the [control information](#ControlInformation) and [instance annotations](#InstanceAnnotations) only.
+If the value is `null`, the JSON object consists of name/value pairs for the
+[control information](#ControlInformation)
+and [instance annotations](#InstanceAnnotations) only.